MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/readme.md

 ## How do I contribute?

-- Any MCT can submit a pull request to the code or content in the GitHub repro, Microsoft, and the course author will triage and include content and lab changes as needed.
+- Anyone can submit a pull request to the code or content in the GitHub repro, Microsoft, and the course author will triage and include content and lab changes as needed.

 - You can submit bugs, changes, improvement and ideas.
-Find a new feature before we have?
+Found a new feature before we have?
 Submit a new demo!

 ## Notes